Kakade22/frappe_docs/README.md

 >
 > You can directly contribute to the documentation through [frappeframework.com](https://frappeframework.com/).
 For new contribution guidelines, refer to [frappeframework.com/contribute](https://frappeframework.com/contribute).

+This repository contains the official documentation for the Frappe Framework.
+To learn more, visit the official website or explore the GitHub repository.
-This is the repository for the Frappe Framework Documentation.
-Learn more about Frappe Framework on the [official website](https://frappeframework.com) and the [GitHub repository](https://github.com/frappe/frappe).
+Frappe Framework on the [official website](https://frappeframework.com) and the [GitHub repository](https://github.com/frappe/frappe).

-This documentation is hosted on [https://frappeframework.com/docs](https://frappeframework.com/docs).
+The documentation is available online at[https://frappeframework.com/docs](https://frappeframework.com/docs).

 ## Local Setup

-To create a local working copy of the documentation (primarily for purposes of contributing to the documentation):
+To set up a local working copy of the documentation (mainly for contributing):

 1. Install `frappe-bench` and setup a bench directory by following the [Installation Steps](https://frappeframework.com/docs/user/en/installation).